 - Grand Josun Busan has rooms with stunning sea views and a great infinity pool,

-- and Shilla Stay doesn’t disappoint either.
+- and Shilla Stay doesn’t disappoint, either.

-The hotel has a nice cafe with a stunning rooftop terrace, the rooms are spacious, and come with a balcony, we had a sea view from our room, and we were less than 5 minutes away from the beach.
+The hotel has a nice cafe with a stunning rooftop terrace.
+The rooms are spacious and come with a balcony.
+We had a sea view from our room, and we were less than 5 minutes away from the beach.

-Nearby we had restaurants, supermarkets, convenience stores, and most of the main attractions of Haeundae.
+Nearby, we had restaurants, supermarkets, convenience stores, and most of the main attractions of Haeundae.

 Because we traveled from Seoul by car, parking was free at the hotel.